David Berlo's SMCR Model of Communication Examples & Explanation

 Touching

 Touch refers to an effective nonverbal communication channel that conveys messages through touching.
 It is also known as Haptics in Nonverbal Communication.
-The most common example of touching channels in communication is holding hands, hugging, tickling, and kissing.
+The most common examples of touching channels in communication are holding hands, hugging, tickling, and kissing.
 These touching styles represent different messages.

 Smelling